One Year in the COVID-19 Pandemic: Key Learnings for Paediatric Dietetic Practice

 Rosan Meyer completed her degree in Dietetics in South Africa and specialised in paediatric nutrition in the UK.
-In 2004, she finished her MSc in Paediatric Nutrition and in 2008 her PhD at Imperial College London.
-She was the principal research dietitian at Great Ormond Street Hospital for Children until December 2015, leading a project on the impact of gastrointestinal food allergies on children and their families, and after this worked with the allergy team at St. Thomas’ Hospital as research dietitian until 2018.
-In addition, she has a busy paediatric dietetic practice specialising in food allergy, feeding difficulties and faltering growth in London.
+In 2004, she finished her MSc in Paediatric Nutrition, and in 2008 her PhD at Imperial College London.
+She was the principal research dietitian at Great Ormond Street Hospital for Children until December 2015, leading a project on the impact of gastrointestinal food allergies on children and their families, after this worked with the allergy team at St. Thomas’ Hospital as a research dietitian until 2018.
+In addition, she has a busy paediatric dietetic practice specialising in food allergy, feeding difficulties, and faltering growth in London.

-She is currently module leader for the Food Hypersensitivity Module that forms part of the MSc in Allergy at Imperial College London and is honorary senior lecturer in paediatrics at the same university.
-She is also visiting Professor at KU Leuven, Belgium, on their MSc on Deglutology (swallow disorders).
-She is the chair of the European Section of the International Network for Diet and Allergy, secretary of the Allied Health and Primary Care Section of EAACI and member of several EAACI task forces on food allergy.
+She is currently module leader for the Food Hypersensitivity Module that forms part of the MSc in Allergy at Imperial College London and is an honorary senior lecturer in paediatrics at the same university.
+She is also a visiting Professor at KU Leuven, Belgium, on their MSc on Deglutology (swallow disorders).
+She is the chair of the European Section of the International Network for Diet and Allergy, secretary of the Allied Health and Primary Care Section of EAACI, and member of several EAACI task forces on food allergy.